Nigerian brain drain crisis

 Perhaps one of the most significant tragedies is Nigeria's tendency to export its valuable resources, both human and natural.
 The country exports crude oil, agricultural products like yam, cassava, cocoa, coffee, and valuable minerals like lithium, iron ore, and gold to other nations for processing, while failing to invest adequately in its own intellectual capital.
 Promising talents like Philip Emeagwali, Silas Adekunle, and Jelani Aliyu have thrived abroad, contributing to other countries' progress.

 The brain drain crisis is a wake-up call for Nigeria.
-It is time for leaders to recognize that and quality education are inextricably linked.
-Former President Goodluck Jonathan's pragmatic approach to resolving a similar ASUU strike by convening a high-level meeting serves as an inspiring example of in action.
+It is time for leaders to recognize that economic prosperity and quality education are inextricably linked.
+Former President Goodluck Jonathan's pragmatic approach to resolving a similar ASUU strike by convening a high-level meeting serves as an inspiring example of political will in action.

 In conclusion, Nigeria stands at a critical juncture where its education sector requires urgent revitalization.
 The brain drain crisis should serve as a rallying cry for change, prompting leaders to prioritize education and invest in retaining the nation's intellectual capital.
 The time to act is now, for a nation's greatness hinges on the quality of its education system and the talent it nurtures within its borders.